 Potential values include figure types such as:

-'''

-• text, url, image, doc Or document, video, audio, webarchive, videorecording, audiorecording, bookmark, ideaspacelink, folder, list, mindmap, table, stack, pinboard, album.

-'''
+- text , url , image , doc Or document , video , audio , webarchive , videorecording , audiorecording , bookmark , ideaspacelink , folder , list , mindmap , table , indexcard , stack , pinboard , album . - You can use figure for any type of figure.

 As well as Organizer types such as: